-- BQP: The BQP model (35)-(38) solved by GUROBI. - SLT: Linearized reformulation (using SLT) of the BQP model (35)-(38) solved by GUROBI. - RLT: Linearized reformulation (using RLT) of the BQP model (35)-(38) solved by GUROBI. - $\frac{CG+BQPPricing:}{\text{by GUROBI.}}$ CG algorithm for model (39)-(42) where the constrained BQP pricing is solved - CG+SLTPricing: CG algorithm for the model (39)-(42) where the standard linearization of the pricing subproblem is solved by GUROBI. - CG+RLTPricing: CG algorithm for the model (39)-(42) where the linearized pricing subproblem using RLT is solved by GUROBI.
+BQP: The BQP model (35)-(38) solved by GUROBI.

+SLT: Linearized reformulation (using SLT) of the BQP model (35)-(38) solved by GUROBI.

+RLT: Linearized reformulation (using RLT) of the BQP model (35)-(38) solved by GUROBI.

+CG+BQPPricing: CG algorithm for model (39)-(42) where the constrained BQP pricing is solved by GUROBI.

+CG+SLTPricing: CG algorithm for the model (39)-(42) where the standard linearization of the pricing subproblem is solved by GUROBI.

-Performance profiles for the MOT problem
+CG+RLTPricing: CG algorithm for the model (39)-(42) where the linearized pricing subproblem using RLT is solved by GUROBI.

 As discussed in the previous section, we investigate the performance of the methods through two types of performance profiles.
-Moreover, we report the experimental details for each instance of the problem in instance-by-instance tables in Appendix B.
+Moreover, we report the experimental details for each instance of the problem in instance-by-instance tables in Online Appendix B.